 We could treat the city as our living room, kitchen, dining room, back garden and sunny deck.
 We could value connection over privacy.

-This editorial first appeared in the July/August 2018 issue of NZ Geographic, on sale now.
+This editorial first appeared in the July/August 2018 issue of NZ Geographic.